chewterence/MagnaMigratio/README.md

 This project was created as part of a data visualization project for the GET1030/GEI1002 Computers and the Humanities course, in the National University of Singapore.

+The project was built using ReactJS and deployed on Netlify, now available at [https://magnamigratio.netlify.app/](https://magnamigratio.netlify.app/)

 The authors of this project are:

 - Terence Chew (chewterence@u.nus.edu)